Adelphi University: Student organizations

+Adelphi student activities include academic interests, cultural and language clubs, sports and recreation, religious / Interfaith Center, arts organizations, volunteer opportunities, fraternities, and sororities.

+LGBTQ community

+The Campus Pride Index awarded Adelphi five out of five stars for LGBTQ-friendly campuses.
+Student resources include the Multicultural Center, SafeZones and SafeZone training, Gender-inclusive housing options, availability of designated all-gender restrooms, organizations and events (including Gender and Sexuality Alliance, Coming Out Day, Pride Week, Transgender Awareness Week), an Alumni Affinity group, mentoring, support and counseling.

 Athletics

 The Adelphi Panthers are the athletic teams of Adelphi University.
 The Panthers compete at the NCAA Division II level for all sports and have been a member of the Northeast-10 Conference since 2009.

-The Panthers have won 18 NCAA Division II National Championships in three different sports.
-The men's lacrosse team has won seven national crowns, their last coming in 2001.
-The women's lacrosse team has won an NCAA Division II-record ten, including three consecutive National Championships in 2009, 2010, 2011 and back-to-back titles in 2014 and 2015; and most recently in 2019.
-In 1974, the men's soccer team were the National Champions.
-They have also won numerous individual national championships in track and field.

-Since transitioning to the Northeast-10, the Adelphi Panthers have become a powerhouse in the East Region.
-In 2013, just their fourth year in the conference, the Panthers were awarded the 2013 Northeast-10 Presidents' Cup.
-The Presidents' Cup is presented annually to signify overall athletic excellence in the Northeast-10.
-The honor is awarded to the institution that compiles the most total points from all of its programs competing in league championships.
+Since transitioning to the Northeast-10, the Adelphi Panthers have played in the East Region.
+In 2013, the Panthers were awarded the 2013 Northeast-10 Presidents' Cup, an honor awarded to the institution that compiles the most total points from all of its programs competing in league championships.